aarvinr/style/packages/cli/README.md

 # @stylecss/cli

-Style is a simple & practical CSS preprocessor.
-This package provides a CLI for Style.
+This package provides a CLI for Style, a simple & practical CSS preprocessor.
+For more information, see [the documentation](https://stylecss.js.org/).